Does gluten cause cellulite?

 In fact, the carb (starch/sugar) calories contained in bread, pasta, pastries and beer and much more important contributors to cellulite.

-However, given that inflammation and water retention/poor circulation are important aspects of cellulite, gluten sensitivity can definitely contribute to cellulite.
+However, given that inflammation and water retention/poor circulation are important aspects of cellulite, gluten sensitivity can to some extent contribute to cellulite.

 Furthermore, fatigue can indirectly cause cellulite, due to the reduction in activity levels and basal metabolism.

-So in summary we can say that gluten sensitivity can be an indirect factor for cellulite development on people susceptible to gluten intolerance, especially in combination with carb calories in gluten-containing foods.
+So, in summary we can say that gluten sensitivity can be an indirect factor for cellulite development on people susceptible to gluten intolerance, especially in combination with carbohydrate derived calories in gluten containing foods.

 What can be done about gluten sensitivity?